Universal Health Realty Income Trust (UHT)

 AI Analysis | Feedback

-Mr. Miller has been the Chairman of the Board and Chief Executive Officer of Universal Health Realty Income Trust (UHT) since its inception in 1986.
-He is also the Founder and Executive Chairman of Universal Health Services, Inc. (UHS), a Fortune 300 company and one of the largest providers of hospital and healthcare services in the nation, which he founded in 1978.
-Prior to founding UHS, Mr. Miller was Chairman and CEO of American Medicorp Inc., a pioneering hospital management company.
+Mr. Miller has served as Chairman of the Board and Chief Executive Officer of Universal Health Realty Income Trust (UHT) since its inception in 1986.
+He also holds the positions of Founder and Executive Chairman of Universal Health Services, Inc. (UHS), one of the largest providers of hospital and healthcare services nationally.
+Prior to founding UHS in 1978 and UHT, Mr. Miller established American Medicorp, Inc. in 1969, a pioneering hospital management company where he was Chairman and CEO until a hostile takeover in 1977.

 Charles F. Boyle, Senior Vice President and Chief Financial Officer

-Mr. Boyle was appointed Vice President and Chief Financial Officer of the Trust in February 2003, having previously served as its Vice President and Controller since June 1991.
-He also holds the position of Senior Vice President and Controller of Universal Health Services, Inc. (UHS) since 2016, and was Vice President and Controller of UHS since 2003.
-His tenure with UHS began in 1989 as Director of Corporate Accounting.
+Mr. Boyle was appointed Chief Financial Officer of Universal Health Realty Income Trust in February 2003 and was promoted to Senior Vice President in June 2022.
+He has been with the Trust since June 1991, previously serving as Vice President and Controller.
+Mr. Boyle also holds the titles of Senior Vice President and Controller of Universal Health Services, Inc. (UHS) since 2016, and previously Vice President and Controller of UHS since 2003.

 Cheryl K. Ramagano, Senior Vice President - Operations, Treasurer and Secretary